Javascript is not enabled.

 8. Fatty fish

-Fish like tuna, salmon and mackerel are all rich in a healthy fat known as omega-3 fatty acids, which have been shown to reduce the risk of heart attack and stroke.
+Fish like tuna, salmon and mackerel are rich in omega-3 fatty acids, healthy fats that have been shown to reduce the risk of heart attack and stroke.
 But they may also help improve blood pressure through indirect means, says Vadiveloo.
 “If you eat fish instead of animal protein high in saturated fat, like red meat, processed meat or full-fat dairy, then it can favorably affect your blood pressure as well,” she explains.
-A 2022 study published in the Journal of the American Heart Association found that people who consumed 2 to 3 grams of two omega-3 fatty acids, DHA and EPA, reduced their blood pressure by about 2 points compared with those who didn’t.
+A study published in 2022 in the Journal of the American Heart Association found that people who consumed 2 to 3 grams of the omega-3 fatty acids DHA and EPA reduced their blood pressure by about 2 points compared with those who didn’t.

 9. Whole grains

 “They are a rich source of magnesium, especially when compared to white bread,” says Vadiveloo.
-A 2020 Japanese study published in the journal Nutrients found that people who frequently consumed whole grains were about 60 percent less likely to develop high blood pressure over a three-year period than those who didn’t.
+A Japanese study published in 2020 in the journal Nutrients found that people who frequently consumed whole grains were about 60 percent less likely to develop high blood pressure over three years than those who didn’t eat them.

 1. Restaurant food

 About 70 percent of the sodium we eat comes from either packaged or restaurant food, according to the CDC.
 “I just saw a patient whose blood pressures were high on days where he noted he either went to a restaurant or ordered takeout like Chinese food,” Goldberg says.
-The best step is to limit eating out as much as possible, and if you do, ask if it’s possible to see the nutrition content (including sodium).
+The best step is to limit eating out as much as possible, and if you do, ask to see the nutrition content, including sodium.

 2. Cheese